edwardsmoses/edwardsmoses.com/_data/blog/2022-09-10-unit-testing-of-firestore-rules.md

     } catch (err) {}
     return {
       pass,
-      message: () => 'Expected Firebase operation to be denied, but it was allowed', };
+      message: () => "Expected Firebase operation to be denied, but it was allowed", };
   },
 });
 ```

 What is happening above?

-- First, we have the firestore rules read into the `FIRESTORE_RULES` variable
+First, we have the firestore rules read into the `FIRESTORE_RULES` variable

-- Then, we initialize the Firebase project and the Admin SDK.
+Then, we initialize the Firebase project and the Admin SDK.
 We're using the ADMIN sdk to bypass the rules so we can create the mock documents.

-- We apply the rules using `loadFirestoreRules`
+We apply the rules using `loadFirestoreRules`

-- We also make sure that before every test suite runs, we're clearing the Firestore data to clean-up.
+We also make sure that before every test suite runs, we're clearing the Firestore data to clean-up.

-- And, lastly, we implement custom Jest matchers to improve the readability of our test suites.
+And, lastly, we implement custom Jest matchers to improve the readability of our test suites.
 Thanks to [Fireship](https://fireship.io/lessons/testing-firestore-security-rules-with-the-emulator/) for this

 ### Testing Firestore Rules